danigb/smplr/README.md

 npm i smplr
 ```

-Samples are published at: https://github.com/danigb/samples

-`smplr` is still under development and features are considered unstable.
-See [CHANGELOG](https://github.com/danigb/smplr/blob/main/CHANGELOG.md) for changes.
+Samples are stored at https://github.com/danigb/samples and there is no need to install them.
+Kudos to all samplers 🙌

 ## Documentation